futureofcoding/futureofcoding.org/about.md

 ## Vague dream programming language system

-* Haskel-ish structured-ish editor in the style of Lamdu, early Unison prototypes, Dark, Luna, Isomorf, etc. This UI problem is large and unsolved.
+* Haskell-ish structured-ish editor in the style of Lamdu, early Unison prototypes, Dark, Luna, Isomorf, etc. This UI problem is large and unsolved.
 It will likely be one of the most complicated UIs ever created, and thus eventually bootstrapping would be great.
 * Web based.
 It’d be great if it could run in browsers but not terrible to have it communicate over socket to begin with.
 Eventually compiling to WebAssembly will raise all boats.
 * Hash-based definitions in the style of Unison (and possibly IPFS)
 * Naming system in the style of DNS (or something more modern) where specific people get rights to assign names to hashes, and re-assign them whenever